| |

 Examples from the exhibition

-The picture titles correspond to those in the 1874 catalogue.
+The image titles correspond to those in the 1874 catalog.
+(Today, some titles are different.)

 The exhibition was still organised under the heading "Realism".
 There was a painting by Monet in the exhibition, which he renamed at the last moment because people mocked his unimaginative titles.
 He gave it the name: "Impression - Sunrise".